enewe101/miniproject3/README.md

 miniproject3
 ============
 This project does not include the raw data.
-You need to download it and unzip it inside the data/raw directory of this project before attempting to run any scripts :)
+You need to download the zip files for the data into data/raw.
+Extract them there (they will make their own sub-folders within data/raw)

+To run the SIFT-bag-of-features-based classifier: go to project-root/src/pre-processing and read the README located there!